-Where hardened concrete is liable to rejection in terms of Clause 17.1.7.2, the concrete may be accepted if it can be demonstrated, either by calculation or by testing in accordance with the appropriate clauses of Appendix B, that the structural adequacy and intended use of the affected members are not significantly impaired.
+Where hardened concrete is liable to rejection in terms of Clause 17.1.7.2, the concrete may be accepted if it can be demonstrated, either by calculation or by testing in accordance with Appendix B, that the structural adequacy and intended use of the affected members are not impaired.
 Otherwise, the concrete shall be rejected.